Ebook: Production

 Some e-books are produced simultaneously with the production of a printed format, as described in electronic publishing, though in many instances they may not be put on sale until later.
 Often, e-books are produced from pre-existing hard-copy books, generally by document scanning, sometimes with the use of robotic book scanners, having the technology to quickly scan books without damaging the original print edition.
 Scanning a book produces a set of image files, which may additionally be converted into text format by an OCR program.
 Occasionally, as in some projects, an e-book may be produced by re-entering the text from a keyboard.
 Sometimes only the electronic version of a book is produced by the publisher.

 It is possible to release an e-book chapter by chapter as each chapter is written.
 This is useful in fields such as information technology where topics can change quickly in the months that it takes to write a typical book.
 It is also possible to convert an electronic book to a printed book by print on demand.
 However, these are exceptions as tradition dictates that a book be launched in the print format and later if the author wishes an electronic version is produced.
-The New York Times keeps a list of best-selling e-books, for both fiction and non-fiction.

 Reading data

 All of the e-readers and reading apps are capable of tracking e-book reading data, and what the data could contain which e-books users open, how long the users spend reading each e-book and how much of each e-book is finished.

 In December 2014, Kobo released e-book reading data collected from over 21 million of its users worldwide.
 Some of the results were that only 44.4% of UK readers finished the bestselling e-book The Goldfinch and the 2014 top selling e-book in the UK, "One Cold Night", was finished by 69% of readers.
 This is evidence that while popular e-books are being completely read, some e-books are only sampled.